eubide/get-quotes/README.md

 ## Configuration

-The application uses a YAML configuration file called `.get-quote.yaml`.
+The application uses a YAML configuration file called `get-quote.yaml`.
 The configuration file can be placed in:
-1. The current directory
+1. The current directory: `get-quote.yaml`
-2. `$HOME/.config/.get-quote/`
+2. The Mac's confir dir: `$HOME/.config/get-quote/get-quote.yaml`
-3. The user's home directory
+3. The user's home directory `$HOME/.get-quote.yaml`

 If no configuration file is found, default values are used.

 ### Configuration Example